MidLevel/MLAPI.Puncher/README.md

 // Get listener public IP address by means of a matchmaker or otherwise. string listenerPublicIP = "46.51.179.90"

-// Public server address should be well known.
-Or looked up by DNS. string punchServerIP = "176.34.155.23";

 // Creates the connector with the address and port to the server.
-PuncherClient connector = new PuncherClient(new IPEndPoint(IPAddress.Parse(punchServerIP), 6776));
+PuncherClient connector = new PuncherClient("puncher.midlevel.io", 6776);

 // Punches and returns the result
 IPEndPoint remoteEndpoint = connector.Punch(IPAddress.Parse(listenerPublicIP));